-Describe what will happen if we let this system stand for a while.
+Describe what will happen if we leave this system to stand.

 Two comments: First, ignore the effect of water evaporation (it is too slow in this case).
 Second, in this experiment, the semipermeable membrane is permeable for water molecules, but not for cesium iodide or sodium chloride.